-Schizophrenia is usually treated with an individually tailored combination of therapy and medication.
+Schizophrenia is usually treated with an individually tailored combination of talking therapy and medicine.

 Most people with schizophrenia are treated by community mental health teams (CMHTs).

 The goal of the CMHT is to provide day-to-day support and treatment while ensuring you have as much independence as possible.

 A CMHT can be made up of and provide access to:

 - community mental health nurses – who have specialist training in mental health conditions

 - psychologists and psychiatrists – the psychiatrist is usually the senior clinician in the team

 After your first episode of schizophrenia, you should initially be referred to an early intervention team.